SDN OpenFlow Policy Abstractions : Frenetic Netcore Procera

 SDN OpenFlow Policy Abstractions : Abstraction layers are a fundamental principle in computer science.
 It is a core pillar in creating efficiencies through layered, modular scale.
 Proper abstraction layers are also where the networking train came off the tracks.
 Network operators program network devices using proprietary APIs one device at a time.
 In today’s networks, when we push policy to network elements, the control loop is anything but tight.
 Basic worthwhile operational tools never made it to market, in large part due to a lack of layered abstractions.

 Networking is made up of vertically integrated components today that resemble the monolithic mainframes of the 80′s.
 As we continue the debate around SDN solutions and agnostic forwarding abstractions such as OpenFlow, are merely building blocks that are not magic bullets.
 What OpenFlow does offer, is a low level network instruction set agnostic to the vendor and likely flexible enough to serve as a base abstraction as it evolves.
+With a consistent set of primitives we can write controllers and applications that can control forwarding and/or extract valuable information about the state of your network.
 Operators nailing up static flows for traffic forwarding would be as unmanageable as throwing out your IGPs and hand crafting not just L3 forwarding but L1-L4 forwarding.
 State distribution will stay decentralized depending on scale, just likely not fully distributed because it just doesn’t make much sense any longer inside an administrative domain, we made it through the cold war.

 SDN is More Then Just Pushing Flows, That Needs Abstraction